muesal/cyk-algorithm/README.md

 The input file should hold all rules, each on a single line, and the left and right-hand side of the rule separated by a space.

 The file grammar.txt holds the language for the Dyck language in this form.

+If the grammar is not in CNF but in linear form, then a fourth argument should be provided.
+Use *linear* if the specialized algorithm should be used, or *linear-cnf* if the grammar should be parsed to CNF.